cassette-axd/excel_to_tableau_portfolio/README.md

 - Topics of influence with the highest total followers

-This tool empowers marketing teams to make data-driven decisions when selecting YouTubers for brand partnerships.
+This tool empowers marketing teams to make data-driven decisions when selecting Instagram users for brand partnerships.

 ## Tools and Technologies
 - Excel: Initial data collection and cleaning